 Do's and Don'ts in Writing a Letter of Request for Fundraising

-- 1Do explain in detail what the purpose of the fundraising is.This is very crucial in actually generating interest to participate through donations.
+- 1This is very crucial in actually generating interest to participate through donations.
 If you have not clearly stated what the advocacy of the event is, more likely people will not be compelled to offer help because they cannot identify with it.
-Be very precise as to what the objectives are and how do you plan to achieve those objectives.Advertisement
+Be very precise as to what the objectives are and how do you plan to achieve those objectives.Do explain in detail what the purpose of the fundraising is.Advertisement

-- 7Do not end the transaction after the benefactor has given a donation.Keep them updated on your further activities and especially on the results of the event.
+- 7Keep them updated on your further activities and especially on the results of the event.
 This is where a lot of fundraising groups make a mistake.
 They would be very active in communication during the time that they are soliciting for funds.
 The moment they received what they want, they just stopped communicating.
 Always keep the benefactors in the loop.
 This is also true even if the person did not donate anything as of now.
 It would not hurt to keep them updated on future activities.
-With those, they may eventually become interested to make a donation.Advertisement
+With those, they may eventually become interested to make a donation.Do not end the transaction after the benefactor has given a donation.Advertisement

 Questions and Answers